How to speed up your shoe making process using basic pattern

 After you checked your first basic pattern you can transfer the design of your shoes there.

-3. Pattern of the Toe cap with added folding
+3. The pattern of the Toe cap with added folding

-4. Pattern of the Vamp with folding and under line seam allowance
+4. The pattern of the Vamp with folding and underline seam allowance

 5.Pattern of the quarters with underline seam allowance and folding